mattmakai/fullstackpython.com/source/content/pages/05-data/04-object-relational-mappers.markdown

 1. [PonyORM](http://ponyorm.com/)
 1. [SQLObject](http://sqlobject.org/)

-There are several other ORMs, such as Canonical's [Storm](https://storm.canonical.com/), but most of them do not appear to currently be under active development.
-Learn more about the major ORMs below.
+There are other ORMs, such as Canonical's [Storm](https://storm.canonical.com/), but most of them do not appear to currently be under active development.
+Learn more about the major active ORMs below.

 ### Django's ORM